unacms/una-vendor-test/README.md

 Sample test module
 ==================
-This is simplest module for Dolphin, it can be used as starting point for other modules or just like an example.
+This is simplest module for Dolphin U, it can be used as starting point for other modules or just like an example.

 Installation